SupercomputingWales/slurm_advanced_topics/_episodes/01-work-with-gui.md

 > ## Common X11 servers
 >
 > On Windows, **Xming and Putty** are classic applications used together to connect via SSH to a remote host and render graphics. **MobaXterm** is another enhanced terminal for Windows.
-> On MacOS, **XQuartz** is a project that aims to provide Mac systems with X11 suport.
+> On MacOS, **XQuartz** is a project that aims to provide Mac systems with X11 support.
 {: .callout}

 ## Connecting to Hawk using X11